-- Vaccinations are being prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
+- Vaccinations have been prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
 The Government has published information about how groups will be prioritised here.

-- The Government has said that it has met its target of offering a vaccine to all those in the top 4 groups by 15th February.
+- The Government has said that it has met its target of offering a vaccine to all those in the top 9 groups by mid April.

 - The phased roll out of the vaccination programme will take time, and timing will be dependent on manufacturing timescales and supply of vaccines.

 - If you are aged 38 or over and have not had your vaccine, you can go online - www.nhs.uk/covid-vaccination or call 119 to book your vaccination appointment.